-Washing your bedding should be a weekly task, but when it comes to luxurious comforters that cannot be thrown into the washing machine, you might just need to care for it with simple spot cleaning.
-I highly recommend washing your pillowcases and bedsheets once a week as those come into contact with your skin and hair on a nightly basis.
+Washing your bedding should be a weekly task, but when it comes to luxurious comforters that cannot be thrown into the washing machine, you might just need to care for them with simple spot cleaning.
+If you are wondering how to spot clean a comforter you have come to the right place.

-You should wash a large comforter 3-4 times per year, or to make it simple just wash it when a new season comes into play.
+You should wash a large comforter 3-4 times per year, or to make it simple, just wash it when a new season comes into play.

 How To Spot Clean A Comforter